tannerhelland/photodemon-dot-org/get-involved/index.md

 If you do encounter an issue, please [submit an issue on GitHub](https://github.com/tannerhelland/PhotoDemon/issues).

-### Write code

-PhotoDemon is written in Visual Basic 6.0.
-Developers with VB6 experience can [submit pull requests directly](https://github.com/tannerhelland/PhotoDemon/pulls), while developers in other languages can submit their work by [creating a new issue on GitHub](https://github.com/tannerhelland/PhotoDemon/issues).

 ### Translate

 PhotoDemon ships with a dedicated Language Editor that makes translations fast and painless.
 In fact, new translators can often complete a full translation of the program within several hours!

 If you have any questions about the translation process, feel free to [create a new issue on GitHub](https://github.com/tannerhelland/PhotoDemon/issues) so I can walk you through the process.

+### Write code

+PhotoDemon is written in Visual Basic 6.0.
+Developers with VB6 experience can [submit pull requests directly](https://github.com/tannerhelland/PhotoDemon/pulls), while developers in other languages can submit their work by [creating a new issue on GitHub](https://github.com/tannerhelland/PhotoDemon/issues).

 ### Donate

 PhotoDemon is developed and maintained by a single individual (with a family to support).
-Ongoing development is primarily funded by our ongoing Patreon campaign, but we also accept one-time donations through our [donation page](donate/).  **Thank you in advance!**
+Ongoing development is primarily funded by my ongoing Patreon campaign, but I also accept one-time donations through this [donation page](donate/).  **Thank you so much to everyone who donates!**

-*(While I can’t make any promises, I do try to give extra attention to feature requests from people who donate.)*